urbanalloy/threeoaks/ScreenSavers/Flurry/Doc/ReadMe.txt

 ==== Release 1.3 ====

-Version 1.3.0 Build xx (08/xx/08)
+Version 1.3.0 Build 26 (08/10/08)
 	- UI Changes
 	  * Moved credits to About window
 	  * Added UI for shrink percentage & FPS indicator (only in single-buffer mode)
+	  * Added UI for Block & Whiteout modes
+	- Editor
+	  * Added new/edit/delete buttons
-	  * Added custom resolution option
+	  * Added Editor dialog (not yet functional)
 	- Refactoring of code
 	  * separated settings in a class (preparing for per-monitor flurries)
 	  * Removed some global variables
 	  * cleanup/rename: all classes are now in the Flurry namespace
+	  * Updated Spec class (copy constructor, misc updates) in preparation for editor
 	- Bug fixed
 	  * Preview was not showing the selected preset correctly

 ==== Release 1.2 ====